HealthML/AntiSplodge/README.md

 ## Known bugs

 - AntiSplodge is prone to be affected by bad initiations.
 Oftentimes, this can be resolved by simply restarting the Experiment (or re-initializing the model).
 This seems to be more frequent when solving problems with many classes (large number of cell types).
+If verose is set to true, you should see output warnings during training with (`!!NaNs vectors produced!!`, these are not a problem if they only persist for a single iteration and is gone in the next).